cdmandrews/cdmandrews.github.io/3301/weekly/week-05-notes.md

 ### The 7Cs and style at work.

-Style is important because, as you've been learning, people aren't paid to read your documents.
+An appropriate style matters because, as you've been learning, people aren't paid to read your documents.
 They're paid to work.
 This work often involves reading things, but that's not the primary focus of most jobs.
-When you place important information at the beginning of a document rather than the end and when you create short, information-rich paragraphs with clear, active sentence structures and jargon-less prose, you help readers understand and act on information safely and efficiently.
+When you place important information at the beginning of a document rather than the end and when you create short, information-rich paragraphs with clear sentence structures and words appropriate for the audience's reading needs, you help readers understand and act on information safely and efficiently.

 I won't go into the 7Cs at length here&mdash;[that's what the textbook is for](https://pressbooks.bccampus.ca/technicalwriting/chapter/communicatingprecision/).
 But I'll add the list here so you can have a quick reference to it.
 Communication needs to be:
 - Clear